gilmation/gilmation-tools/README.md

 ##### site-cookbooks
 This directory contains the gilmation specific cookbooks that we run in order to configure the standard gilmation.com server.

 The recipe that does most of the hard yards here is - gilmation_ee/recipes/default.rb.
-This recipe calls the other site specific recipes and as well as installing the software necessary for gilmation.com it also prepares directories so that we can deploy the Expression Engine code easily with Capistrano and administer the Database with [Thor](#thor).
+This recipe calls the other site specific recipes and as well as installing the software necessary for gilmation.com it also prepares directories so that we can deploy the Expression Engine code easily with Capistrano and administer the Database with Thor.

-## Thor {#thor}
+## Thor

 Thor is a gem that allows you to write scripts in ruby (like rake) but then install them and have them available to you wherever you are on a given box.